alexlafroscia/dotfiles/README.md

 ## Sierra

-Karabiner no longer works on Sierra, so we need to devise another approach.
-Thankfully, other people have had the same issue.
-I've tried a few different approaches, but the easiest to set up can be found [here][karabiner-elements-sierra].
+Karabiner and Seil are no longer supported on Sierra and later.
+Instead, there is [Karabiner Elements][karabiner-elements] which achieves the same task, but is a bit easier to use.
+Download the latest version, and check out my configuration within `karabiner/karabiner.json` for an example of how to set this up.

 ## El Capitan